 The Consent Holder shall ensure that the marine farming activities authorised by this consent do not cause:

-adverse effects on the ecosystem function of biogenic habitat (bryozoan-sponge reefs and bushy bryozoan thickets) ;
+adverse effects on the existing ecosystem function of biogenic habitat (bryozoan-sponge reefs (including associated patchy low-relief bryozoan sponge habitat) and bushy bryozoan thickets) existing as at the date of commencement of the consent;

-a reduction in dissolved oxygen concentrations that is harmful to aquatic fauna; and

-a measurable increase in the frequency or magnitude of harmful algal blooms.
+the mean dissolved oxygen concentration 300m in the predominant current direction from the outside edge of the sea pens to fall below 5 mg/L for two successive months;

+Chlorophyll-a concentrations 800 m in the predominant current direction from the outside edge of the sea pens to be greater than 3.5 µg/L for two successive months; and

+total nitrogen concentrations at any monitoring station 800 m in the predominant current direction from the outside edge of the sea pens to be more than 50 µg/L above the highest concentration measured at reference sites on the same day for two successive months.

 Note:

 “Ecosystem function” in clause (a) refers to the role of habitat-forming taxa in providing structure, supporting biodiversity, and maintaining overall habitat condition.
+“Adverse effects on the ecosystem function of biogenic habitat” will be identified using the indicators set out in Table C-2, Appendix C or any amendments to those indicators pursuant to Condition Y.

+Details of sampling methodologies for determining compliance with (a) – (d) above are contained in the EMMP required by Conditions 74 - 79.

 Adaptive Management

-The Consent Holder must operate the marine farm in accordance with the adaptive management regime set out in conditions 68 to 83.
+Marine farming at the site shall be monitored as required by Conditions 74 – 79 and managed in accordance with:

-The draft Environmental Quality Zones (EQZ) and Adaptive Management Triggers (AMT) included in Appendix C to these conditions shall be reviewed and confirmed as part of the preparation and review of an Environmental Monitoring and Management Plan under conditions 74 and 77.
+the Environmental Quality Zones (EQZ) and Adaptive Management Triggers (AMT) contained in Appendix C to these conditions; or

+any amendment to the EQZ or AMTs made subject to Conditions X and Y and certified in accordance with Condition 2; and

+the adaptive management sections of the Environmental Monitoring and Management Plan (EMMP) required by Condition 74.

+.

-74. Prior to the first introduction of fish to the marine farmsFollowing the commencement of this consent, the Consent Holder must submit an EMMP prepared by a SQEP to the Manager Resource Management, Environment Southland, for certification in accordance with condition 2.
+74. Following the commencement of this consent, the Consent Holder must submit an EMMP prepared by a SQEP to the Manager Resource Management, Environment Southland, for certification in accordance with condition 2.

 75. The objectives of the EMMP are to:

+Detail the monitoring programme that will be implemented to assess the effects of the marine farming activity on the water column and seabed, including pre-development (baseline) monitoring;

+Detail the adaptive management regime that will be implemented under this consent;

 Achieve compliance with condition 66;

-Confirm the EQZ and AMT that will be used for the adaptive management process during different stages under this consent;

-Detail the adaptive management regime that will be implemented under this consent; and

-Detail the monitoring programme that will be implemented to assess the effects of the marine farming activity on the water column and seabed.
+Detail how the EQZ and AMT may be adjusted throughout the term of the consent, subject to Conditions X and Y;

+and

-76. The EMMP must be prepared taking into account relevant recommendations in the “Recommendations for seabed monitoring at the proposed Hananui salmon farming area” and the “Water Column Assessment” submitted with the application lodged with the Environmental Protection Authority on 26 November 2025 (FTAA-2511-1138) and, at a minimum, include the following information:
+76. The EMMP must be prepared taking into account relevant recommendations in the “Recommendations for seabed monitoring at the proposed Hananui salmon farming area” and the “Water Column Assessment” submitted with the application lodged with the Environmental Protection Authority on 26 November 2025 (FTAA-2511-1138) and the draft EMMP submitted to the Environmental Protection Authority on 22 May 2026 and, at a minimum, include the following information:

 The seabed and water column monitoring plan that will be implemented to assess the actual effects of the marine farming activity against the AMT, including:

-Confirmation of the Environmental Quality Zones for the relevant marine farm stage;

-Sampling locations;
+Pre-development and operational monitoring;

+Sampling locations, including sampling locations that will provide sufficient pre-development (baseline) information for all potential stages of production of the farms, including potential relocation sites should farm locations be amended in accordance with Conditions 10 and 83;

 Duration and timing of sampling;